SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Supported Browsers
 ^^^^^^^^^^^^^^^^^^

 The ``robot`` task supports both Chrome and Firefox browsers, and the "headless" variations of these browsers, ``headlesschrome`` and ``headlessfirefox``.
 With the headless version, browser tests run without opening a browser window on the display.
 The tests still use a browser, but you can't see it while the test runs.
-This variation is most useful when you run a test on a CI server such as MetaCI where there isn't a physical display connected to the server.
+This variation is most useful when you run a test on a CI server like MetaCI, where there isn't a physical display connected to the server.

 The headless versions of the browsers are specified by prepending "headless" to the browser name.
 For example, the command line option to specify the headless version of chrome is ``--var BROWSER:headlesschrome``.